Marcortes22/insta-clone-frontend/README.md

 - Reply to comments
 - Delete own comments
 - Like comments
-- Report inappropriate comments

 ### 📰 Feed & Explore

 - Feed with posts from followed users
 - Explore tab with popular content and hashtags
-- Search by users, hashtags, or locations
+- Search by users, hashtags

 ### 📥 Direct Messaging